izzytoni/25ma1805-assessment/README.md

 Moreover, the style of this, 'corrupted', game brings life from old-school pacman and typical maze puzzles. 'pacman' on google.

+Process:
+I used a coordinate finder and labelled map to create the waypoint pathway.

 Challenges
 Unfortunately, I do believe this work could have been polished aesthetically and mechanically, but my theme is shown correctly.
 Although my code could have been refined, the overall premise of my idea works with the idea of corrupted game mechanics and subverting the natural style.
 With my own painted background to ground this idea of, 'unfinished'.